 PM: What is your best sequence?

-RB: Buff, I like several, that's why I like the padel.
+RB: Buff, I like several, that's why I like padel so much.

 PM: Thank you very much Richard